localstack/pulumi-local/README.md

 ## How it works

-When running a deployment command like `pulumilocal up`, the wrapper script creates a `Pulumi.localstack.yaml` config file with local endpoint definitions, and then deploys a Pulumi stack called `localstack` to your LocalStack instance on `localhost`.
+When running any pulumi deployment command like `pulumilocal ["up", "destroy", "preview", "cancel"]`, the wrapper script runs the `pulumi config` command to augment the pulumi config with LocalStack AWS configuration, and then runs the original pulumi command.

 ## Configurations